Welcome to Energy

 Free-spirited Little Wings tunesmith Kaisle Feeled’s coastal introspection experience.

-Text and photos by Erik R. Bluhm
+Text and photos by Erik R. Bluhm.
+Art direction by W. T. Nelson.

 Originally published in Arthur Magazine.
-No. 13, available from The Arthur Store
+No. 13.

 Malibu, California June 2004—I stumbled into their camp by following a small trail up from the beach.
 Rows of rocks were laid out in some places like arrows pointing the way.
 On top of a small bluff it sat, a geometrically-shaped brown paper structure about the size of a delivery van.
 As I walked up, the paper door was pushed aside and a deeply-tanned young man emerged.
 I immediately recognized him as Kaisle from the record jackets.
 He wore sandals, a fringed vest made of the same paper as the tent and no shirt.